Jafsari/Overwatch-Search/README.md

 This App is a gift back to the amazing Overwatch Community! :)

-The fan-art is work of other artists, and I do not take any credit for the beatiful pieces.
+The fan-art is work of other artists, and I do not take any credit for the beautiful pieces.